vironix-health/CKD-ZD-project/README.md

     df_lab_items.pkl

 A pickle file containing a Pandas dataframe of all lab items recorded in the MIMIC-IV database, including the lab item ID's, labels, categories, and associated lab fluid (e.g. Cerebrospinal Fluid).

+    df_lab_events.pkl

+A pickle file containing a Pandas dataframe of all charted lab events that can be of interest to CKD patients recorded in the MIMIC-IV database, including the patient subject ID, HADM ID, lab item ID, charttime, and recorded lab result values.

     df_ckd_lab_items.pkl